H4HWV2011/msjarvis-public-docs/discipline/A_ReadMe.md

 *Polymathmatic Geography is a living discipline.
 These documents are offered as a starting point — to be tested, refined, and extended in collaboration with communities, researchers, and practitioners wherever entangled spaces are found.*

-*Built in Mount Hope, West Virginia. © Carrie Kidd / Harmony for Hope, Inc. See [LICENSE](../LICENSE) for terms.*
+*Built by Kidd's Technical Services for Harmony for Hope, Inc. — Mount Hope, West Virginia.
+See [LICENSE](../LICENSE) for terms.*